-A faction of Cherokees had attacked European-Americans along the border in 1776 due to repeated treaty violations and threats by the Americans to invade.
+Cherokees had attacked European-Americans along the frontier in 1776 due to repeated treaty violations and threats by the Americans to invade.
 Brig.
-Gen. Griffith Rutherford marched an army west in September to retaliate by destroying Cherokee villages.
-It included around 2,400 part-time “militia” soldiers on horseback, 1,400 pack-horses, and a herd of cattle (see Davidson’s Fort for details).
+Gen. Griffith Rutherford marched an army west in September to retaliate by destroying Cherokee villages, in coordination with similar armies from South Carolina and Virginia.

 On the way back, several county regiments moved ahead of the main army.
 Mecklenburg’s and Lenoir’s Surry units camped on the river on Tuesday, October 1st.
 Lenoir said that the next day, one of the Mecklenburg men was shot in the groin.
 What he crossed out is more intriguing: “supposing it to be done on purpose (by someone) who shot & ran off and escaped.”
 Did he decide this was just a rumor?
 Or that it would make the campaign look bad if his journal got published—as opposed to other things that happened?
 We will never know.